NOTICE OF PROTECTED HEALTH INFORMATION PRACTICES AND PRIVACY STATEMENT

 Uses and Disclosures Requiring Your Written Authorization

-Uses and Disclosures of Your Highly Confidential Information: In addition, federal and state law requires special privacy protections for certain highly confidential information about you (“Highly Confidential Information").
-We will comply with such special privacy protections which may cover the subset of your PHI that: (1) is maintained in psychotherapy notes; (2) is about mental health and developmental disabilities services; (3) is about alcohol and drug abuse prevention, treatment and referral; (4) is about HIV/AIDS testing, diagnosis or treatment; (5) is about venereal disease(s); (6) is about genetic testing; (7) is about child abuse and neglect; (8) is about domestic abuse of an adult with a disability; (9) is about sexual assault; or (10) is about abortion.
+Uses and Disclosures of Your Highly Confidential Information: In addition, federal and state law requires special privacy protections for certain highly confidential information about you (“Highly Confidential Information”).
+To the extent applicable to us and required by law, we will comply with such special privacy protections which may cover the subset of your PHI that: (1) is about mental health and developmental disabilities services; (2) is about alcohol and drug abuse prevention, treatment and referral; (3) is about HIV/AIDS testing, diagnosis or treatment; (4) is about venereal disease(s); (5) is about genetic testing; (6) is about child abuse and neglect; (7) is about domestic abuse of an adult with a disability; (8) is about sexual assault; or (9) is about abortion.

 Your Rights Regarding Your Protected Health Information

-You may request, and we will accommodate, any reasonable written request for you to receive your PHI by alternative means of communication or at alternative locations.
+Right to Receive Confidential Communications: You may request, and we will accommodate, reasonable written requests for you to receive your PHI by alternative means of communication or at alternative locations.

-You may revoke Your Authorization, Your Marketing Authorization or any written authorization obtained in connection with your Highly Confidential Information, except to the extent that we have taken action in reliance upon it, by delivering a written revocation statement to Patient Relations identified below.
-A form of written revocation is available upon request from Patient Relations.
+Right to Revoke Your Authorization: You may revoke any written authorization obtained in connection with your PHI, except to the extent that we have taken action in reliance upon it, by delivering a written revocation statement to Patient Care Attn: Privacy Officer (see address below).
+A form of written revocation is available upon request at the same address below.

-ATTN: Patient Relations
+ATTN: Patient Care Privacy Officer

 1111 Nicholas Boulevard

-Elk Grove Village, IL 60030
+Elk Grove Village, IL 60007

-Effective Date and Duration of This Notice
+Effective Date of This Notice

-This Notice is effective as of January 1, 2011
+This Notice is effective as of MAY 2022.